Resume Rules for Students & Alumni

 Employers prefer a one page resume for a quick and easy review of your qualifications:

 Unless you are using LionHire’s Resume Builder (RB) Module, don't use a "resume template" with pre-set categories.
-Spacing can’t be adjusted and resume is often forced to two pages.
+Spacing and margins cannot be adjusted and resume is often forced to two pages

-If not using LionHire’s RB, type as a regular Word document and adjust the font size, spacing, and margins to keep resume one page; graphic design programs may be used as long as resume can be one page
+If not using LionHire’s RB, type as a regular Word document and adjust font size, spacing, and margins to keep resume one page; graphic design programs may be used as long as resume can be one page

-- If resume must be two pages due to a lot of experience, activities, or skills, on second page, put name in upper left corner and “Page 2” in upper right corner.
+- If resume must be two pages due to a lot of experience, activities, or skills, on second page, put name in upper left corner and “Page 2” in upper right corner

 - List graduation date in the following format:

 - If within a year of graduation or you are sure of the date:

 Graduation Date: Month and Year (no comma)